Barnes scores 20 points, Kings rally to beat Cavs 106-95 – KION546

 Associated Press

-CLEVELAND (AP) — Harrison Barnes scored 20 points and Domantas Sabonis had 18 points, 18 rebounds and six assists as the Sacramento Kings rallied for a 106-95 victory over the Cleveland Cavaliers on Friday night.
+CLEVELAND (AP) — Harrison Barnes scored 20 points and Domantas Sabonis had 18 points and 18 rebounds as the Sacramento Kings rallied for a 106-95 victory over the Cleveland Cavaliers on Friday night.

-Kevin Huerter made two 3-pointers in 56 seconds late in the fourth quarter, fueling a 19-0 game-ending run by Sacramento.
-The Cavaliers took their largest lead at 95-87 on Cedi Osman’s layup with 4:50 left, but were held scoreless on their final 10 possessions.
+Kevin Huerter made two 3-pointers in 56 seconds late in the fourth quarter, fueling a 21-2 game-ending run by Sacramento.
+The Cavaliers had held their largest lead at 93-85 on Caris LeVert’s 3-pointer with 5:40 remaining.

-“That was a big, big, big-time win for us,” Kings coach Mike Brown said.
-“When you get a win like that on the road, that’s a sign you have a really good team.
-Now, I hope I’m not jumping the gun on that, but this was my favorite game of the season.”

-Caris LeVert had 22 points, six rebounds and six assists for Cleveland, which had its seven-game home winning streak snapped.
-Darius Garland added 19 points, six assists and six turnovers as fellow All-Star Donovan Mitchell did not play because of a sore right leg.
+LeVert had 22 points, six rebounds and six assists for Cleveland, which had its seven-game home winning streak snapped.
+Darius Garland added 19 points and six assists, but was held to one point in the fourth.

+Cleveland is 11-2 at Rocket Mortgage FieldHouse, tying for the best home record in the league, and leads the NBA in defense at 105.1 points per game.

+Cavaliers guard Donovan Mitchell, whose 29.0 scoring average ranks seventh in the NBA, was held out with a sore right lower leg.
+Mitchell scored 43 points Tuesday in a 116-102 win over LeBron James and the Lakers.

-Kings guard De’Aaron Fox, averaging 22.8 points and 5.6 assists, was held out because of a sore right foot.
-Brown said he sat Fox as a precaution and considers him day-to-day.
+Kings guard De’Aaron Fox, averaging 22.8 points and 5.6 assists, did not play because of a sore right foot.
+Coach Mike Brown said he sat Fox as a precaution and considers him day-to-day.

 Huerter finished with 19 points and Keegan Murray had 18 on 6-of-8 shooting on 3-pointers.
-Sacramento is 1-1 on a six-game trip through the Eastern Conference and owns the fifth-best record in the West.
+Sacramento is 1-1 on a six-game trip through the Eastern Conference.

-“To come here after losing to Milwaukee, we kind of wanted to make a statement and we did,” Barnes said.
-“It was just us getting stops and playing with poise.
-Late in the fourth, we did a good job getting good looks and were able to capitalize.”

-Cleveland is 11-2 at Rocket Mortgage FieldHouse, tying for the best home mark in the league, and leads the NBA in defense at 105.1 points per game.
-But the Cavs committed a season-high 20 turnovers as Sabonis, Huerter and Matthew Dellavedova each had three steals.
+The Kings built a 15-point lead in the second, but Garland ended the half with a flourish, scoring 11 in the period to send the teams into the break tied at 49.
+Sacramento made its first six 3-pointers, with Murray sinking four.

 BROWN’S TOWN